petermking18/enpm818n-midterm/README.md

 # ENPM 818N Midterm

-### note pls use final.yaml for base setup from now onwards same.
+### note pls use final.yaml for base setup from now onwards same. ( You still have to generate you own certificate  ( the same steps for https.yaml , check end of readme.)
 First deploy final.yaml.
 Afer it is deployed you can deploy waf.yaml.

 ### Prerequisites